RBMHTechnology/eventuate/src/sphinx/example-application.rst

 both updates propagate to all other locations which are then displayed as conflict.
 Resolve the conflict with the ``resolve`` command.
 Conflict resolution writes a conflict resolution event to the replicated event log so that the conflict is automatically resolved at all locations.

-.. [#] This is a static rule for distributed agreement on conflict resolution.
+.. [#] This is a static rule for distributed agreement which doesn’t require coordination among locations.

 .. _sbt: http://www.scala-sbt.org/